-Updated on March 29th, 2019 by Josh Arnold
+Updated on June 18th, 2020 by Josh Arnold

+International REITs could be a valuable option for investors interested in diversifying their portfolios.
 There are many international Real Estate Investment Trusts based outside the U.S. with quality business models and high dividend yields.

 Granite also pays its dividend monthly; a more attractive dividend schedule than REITs which pay dividends quarterly.

 Granite is one of only 56 stocks that pays monthly dividends.
 You can access the full database of monthly dividend stocks (along with important financial metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below: